joshsager/gdi-js/README.md

 #Girl Develop It - Intro to JavaScript
 ===================

 This is the Girl Develop It Intro JavaScript course.
-Material based on original material by Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, and Sylvia Richardson.
+Material based on original material by Sara Chipps, Pamela Fox, Alexis Goldstein, Izzy Johnston, Leo Newball, Sylvia Richardson, and Cat Farman.

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.